 Mandela was unquestionably a great man.
 But he was great because he was once a fierce fighter against oppression, not because he was a saint with a nice line in inspirational aphorisms.
 He was also a flawed human being whose party, under his leadership, capitulated to capitalism, embraced neoliberalism and perpetuated drastic economic inequality.
 Let’s mourn the passing of a fighter against racial discrimination, who endured decades of suffering (on a level that I can’t even conceptualise, let alone imagine myself tolerating) for his principles.
 But let’s not lose ourselves in lachrymose sentimentality and forget the real history of post-Apartheid South Africa.

-Jack GrahamJack Graham wrote about Doctor Who and Marxism, often at the same time.
-These days he co-hosts the I Don't Speak German podcast with Daniel Harper.Support Jack on Patreon.
+Jack GrahamJack Graham writes and podcasts about culture and politics from a Gothic Marxist-Humanist perspective.
+He co-hosts the I Don't Speak German podcast with Daniel Harper.Support Jack on Patreon.

 A Map of Causality (The Last War in Albion Part 21: Alan Moore’s Doctor Who Comics) Sensor Scan: Space Ritual